 Once a motion is on file with the court, a judge may schedule the matter for a hearing.
 At a hearing, both parents are able to present evidence and testimony regarding the contention that the parenting time order is not being followed.Summary

 Courts take a dim view of a primary custodian of a minor child who interferes with the parenting time rights of the other parent.
 This stems from the underlying principle that it is in the best interests of a minor child to have strong relationships with both parents.

 The Law Offices of Peter Van Aulen has years of experience in regard to enforcing New Jersey parenting time orders.
-If you have any questions concerning the enforcement of a parenting time order, call the Law Offices of Peter Van Aulen at 201-845-7400 for a free comprehensive in office consultation with a NJ custody lawyer.
+If you have any questions concerning the enforcement of a parenting time order, call the Law Offices of Peter Van Aulen at 201-845-7400 for a free initial consultation with a NJ custody lawyer.